zeticous/main/docs/UserGuide.md

 ### 2.3.
 Listing tasks : `list`

-Shows a list of tasks which can include all tasks or only events or only deadlines or only floating tasks.<br>
+Shows a list of tasks which can include all tasks or only events or only deadlines or only floating tasks.
+The tasks can be further shortlisted based on the date of the tasks.
+An example is given below for further clarification. <br>
-Format: 'list < all / floating / events / deadline >'  <br>
+Format: 'list < all / floating / events / deadline > [DATE]'  <br>
 Example: <br>
    -> list all  <br>
    This command will simply list all the tasks. <br>
+   -> list deadline Feb 28 <br>
+   This command will list the deadline tasks which have the deadline as 28th February. <br>
+   -> list event
+   This command will list all the event tasks (with no restriction on the dates of the tasks). <br>

 ### 2.4.
 Updating a task : `edit`